nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2026.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### Arabia Felix, Thorkild Hansen

+★★★★☆

+The incredibly adventurous story of the 1761 Danish mission that set out to explore Arabia Felix (modern-day Yemen), as magistrally recounted by Thorkild Hanse, the author of Jens Munk that I read earlier this year.
+The figure of Carsten Niebuhr emerges supreme: what a remarkable person, and what a life he lived.
+This book is 442 pages thick, and they go down by like a breeze.

 ### The gambler, Fëdor Dostoevskij

 ★★★★★